Memphis Police Invites Federal Review of Their Policies and Practices

 Public scrutiny of Memphis' police department has been amplified in the last year, following the death of Darrius Stewart, an unarmed black teenager who was shot and killed in a confrontation with former police officer Connor Schilling.
 Stewart's death occurred in a time where nation-wide public concern about police relations with minority communities is at an unprecedented high.

-Memphis citizen's discontent with their own police department took physical form in early July of this year, when more than 1,000 protestors shut down on the I-40 bridge into Arkansas traffic for several hours.
+Memphis citizen's discontent with their own police department took physical form in early July of this year, when more than 1,000 protestors shut down on the Interstate 40 bridge into Arkansas traffic for several hours.
 Rallings said that the bridge protest did not spur the department's decision to enter into the assessment, as the talks with the DOJ had already been underway.

 Rallings acknowledges that a detailed investigation of this size and scope will likely yield some uncomfortable findings, but regardless the department is ready and willing to comply.